-The verbal operants were first defined by Skinner23 as a way of defining language based on its function.
-Units of language are influenced by their environment, and each is defined based on the antecedents and consequences that occasion and maintain them instead of focusing on the grammatical structure and form.22 Skinner23 defined 7 verbal operants: echoics, transcription, textual, mands, tacts, intraverbals, and autoclitics.
-He defined echoics as imitating a spoken word (eg, saying “ball” after hearing the word “ball”) where the antecedent is hearing the spoken word and the consequence is typically a positive socially mediated response from someone else.23
+In this context, the verbal operants first defined by Skinner23 as a way of defining language based on its function are particularly useful.
+Units of language are influenced by their environment, and each is defined based on the antecedents and consequences that occasion and maintain them instead of focusing on the grammatical structure and form.22 Skinner23 defined seven verbal operants which he defined as follows:

+Echoics involves imitating a spoken word – saying, for example, “ball” after hearing the word “ball” – where the antecedent is hearing the spoken word and the consequence is typically a positive, socially-mediated response from someone else.23

-Transcription is defined as writing a word that you have heard (eg, hearing the word “ball” and writing b-a-l-l) and textual refers to seeing a written word and reading it aloud (eg, reading the word “ball” out loud).23
+Transcription is defined as writing a word after hearing it – hearing the word “ball” and writing b-a-l-l.

+Textual refers to seeing a written word and then reading it aloud.23

-Echoics, transcription, and textual responses tend to be easier to emit and thus have a simpler minimal repertoire and tend to survive longer post-stroke.22
+Echoics, transcription, and textual responses tend to be easier to emit and thus have a simpler minimal repertoire.
+As such, they tend to survive longer post-stroke.22

-Mand refers to the language used to obtain something desired (eg, asking for a ball) where the antecedent is a specific motivative operation (e.g. deprivation, aversive stimuli, etc.) and the consequence is obtaining the item, action, information, etc.23
+Mand refers to the language used to obtain something desired (e.g., asking for a ball), where the antecedent is a specific motivative operation (e.g., deprivation, aversive stimuli, etc.) and the consequence is obtaining the item, action, information, etc.23

-Tact refers to labeling an item (eg, seeing a ball and saying “ball”) and is occasioned by a nonverbal stimulus, and the consequence is a social response from the listener.23
+Tact refers to labeling an item – for example, seeing a ball and saying “ball” – and is occasioned by a nonverbal stimulus, with the consequence being a social response from the listener.23

-Intraverbal refers to responding to the spoken language of someone else (eg, saying “ball” after someone says “it’s something you throw”) whereby the antecedent is the verbal behavior of someone else and the consequence is a social response from another person.23
+Intraverbal refers to responding to the spoken language of someone else whereby the antecedent is the verbal behavior of someone else and the consequence is a social response from another person – for example, saying “ball” after someone says “it’s something you throw”.23

-Mands, tacts, and intraverbals have a more complex minimal repertoire and thus tend to be more severely impacted post-stroke.22
+Mands, tacts, and intraverbals have a more complex, minimal repertoire and thus tend to be more severely impacted post-stroke.22

-To further define language according to the stimulus-response relationship, Haughton30 created a learning channel matrix that focused on the stimulus input (ie, see, hear, or touch) and response output (ie, say, write, or point).
-For example, a person with aphasia might see a book and say “book,” which would classify as a see-say tact.
-Though saying the word “book” may come easily, that same person may not be able to write the word “book” given a verbal cue (a hear-write transcription) or say the word book when asked, “what is something you read?” (a hear-say intraverbal).22 This framework is useful for assessing an individual’s expressive and receptive communication but is also useful when defining precise targets for treatment and developing prompting strategies.
-The verbal operants provide a framework to more precisely define language and identify impairments compared with the traditional topographical approach.
+To further define language according to the stimulus-response relationship, Haughton30 created a learning channel matrix that focused on the stimulus input (i.e., see, hear, or touch) and response output (i.e., say, write, or point).
+For example, a person with aphasia might see a book and say “book,” which would be classified as a see-say tact.
+Although saying the word “book” may come easily, that same person may not be able to write the word “book” given a verbal cue (a hear-write transcription) or say the word book when asked, “what is something you read?” (a hear-say intraverbal).22 This framework is useful for assessing an individual’s expressive and receptive communication but is also useful when defining precise targets for treatment and developing prompting strategies.
+The verbal operants provide a framework for more precisely defining language and identify impairments compared with the traditional topographical approach.